markuman/scaling-fortnight/README.md

 ### Redis?

 Endpoints are stored in a sorted list named `ENDPOINT`.
-`scaling-fortnight` takes with every request the element with the lowest value, increase this value by 1 and use the element as redirect location.
+`scaling-fortnight` takes in every request the element with the lowest value, increase this value by 1 and use the element as redirect location.
 So you can up/down/rescale live without restart `scaling-fortnight`.

 But take care: